nathanh635/Challenge1/README.md

 # Code Refactor Starter Code

-The objective of the project was to refactor the existing code to make it more accessible and user friendly.
+The objective of the project was to refactor the existing Horiseon code to make it more accessible and user friendly.

-The following changes were made:
+I made the following changes:

 -changed div in line 11 and 26 to header